JEONGHEESIK/LangGraph-Agentic-Graph-RAG/README.md

 English | [한국어](README/README_KO.md) | [中文](README/README_ZH.md)
 </div>

-This project was developed to overcome the limitations of traditional single-vector RAG systems, significantly improving answer accuracy for complex, multi-hop reasoning queries.
-By implementing dynamic routing, it minimizes unnecessary database traffic and token consumption.
-Furthermore, beyond simple question-answering, the architecture is designed with high scalability in mind, laying a robust foundation for autonomous, thinking, and acting Agentic AI systems.
+Traditional single-vector RAG systems face inherent limitations when dealing with complex, multi-hop queries, often remaining confined to passive information retrieval.
+To overcome this, I initially designed the Agentic Graph RAG—powered by LangGraph and SGLang—featuring an adaptive 3-way retrieval routing system to maximize reasoning accuracy and minimize unnecessary database traffic.

+However, during the architectural design phase, I realized that by simply adding an intent-based Tool Routing layer and Model Context Protocol (MCP) on top of this robust retrieval foundation, it would be entirely possible to build a fully autonomous Agentic AI system.

+With this high scalability in mind, the architecture was expanded.
+The resulting framework dynamically classifies user intent to seamlessly switch between deep knowledge retrieval and computational tasks (Calculator, SQL, APIs).
+Coupled with intelligent backtracking and Quality Gate validation, this project lays a highly scalable foundation for AI systems that not only retrieve information but actively think and execute tools.

 LangGraph-Agentic-Graph RAG is a vector–graph hybrid RAG platform powered by **LangGraph + SGLang**.
 The ingestion pipeline converts raw documents into Markdown chunks and graph metadata via LangGraph state machines with checkpoint persistence.
 During query time, a hop-based router with quality-gate backtracking selects among three retrieval paths—Vector, Weaviate GraphRAG, or Neo4j GraphDB—to generate answers.